SAP/fundamental-ngx/NEW_COMPONENT.md

 Be sure to import these at the top of the file as well.

+## Step11: Adding the new documentation module and route

 We use TypeDoc to automatically generate TypeScript documentation for explanations of inputs, outputs, etc. We won't go in to details on TypeDoc in this tutorial, but know that all files we wish to have TypeDocs for must be referenced in `docs/app/documentation/utilities/api-files.ts`.
 Open the file and add the following to the `API_FILES` object:

 ```TypeScript
 poster: [